Gertie Fröhlich: Exhibitions

-Even after suffering her brain stroke, she participated in the group exhibition “20 Jahre Moderne Kunst am Rabensteig” [20 Years of Modern Art at Rabensteig] at the Neue Galerie in Vienna in 1991.
+Even after suffering her brain stroke, she participated in the group exhibition "20 Jahre Moderne Kunst am Rabensteig" [20 Years of Modern Art at Rabensteig] at the Neue Galerie in Vienna in 1991.

 In 1993, the city of Vienna awarded her an honorary professorship for her contribution to the arts.
 In addition to her paintings, that have been shown in numerous prominent galleries in Austria, her graphic design left its mark on the Austrian Film Museum.

-In 2005, Fröhlich’s close friend and advocate John Sailer organized a retrospective of her film posters at his co-owned exhibition space, Galerie Ulysses.
-It was her last exhibition before retiring in 2017 to the Hilde Wagener artist’s retirement home in Baden bei Wien.
+In 2005, Fröhlich's close friend and advocate John Sailer organized a retrospective of her film posters at his co-owned exhibition space, Galerie Ulysses.
+It was her last exhibition before retiring in 2017 to the Hilde Wagener artist's retirement home in Baden bei Wien.

+In 2023–24 MAK, the Museum of Applied Arts, Vienna is showing the retrospective Gertie Fröhlich (In)Visible Pioneer, presenting her as a Gesamtkunstwerk, a total work of art: artist, craftswoman, Eat-Art activist, graphic designer, and influential networker of Viennese post-war modernism.
+The show is curated by Kathrin Pokorny-Nagel in creative collaboration with Marieli Fröhlich.

+During the exhibition the film WHAT'S HAPPENING?
+Art in the Life of Gertie Fröhlich (2023), a documentary by her daughter, the filmmaker Marieli Fröhlich, is being shown.
+The director interviews over 20 artists, friends, former collaborators and art historians whose recollections unveil the themes and the controversy surrounding Gertie Fröhlich's status as an artist, amongst them Peter Kubelka, Rudolf Polanszky, Elisabeth Samsonov, Barbara Steffen, Peter Pakesch, Julia Jarrett, Steven Pollock, Barbara Coudenhove Kalerghi and John Sailer, uncovering her influence on the post-war Vienna avant-garde starting in her early 20s.
+As the film unfolds, these contradictions come to a head: Is the existence of the most important Austrian post-war gallery, Galerie (nächst) St. Stephan, indebted to Gertie Fröhlich, or was she merely the good spirit and secretary?
+Was her retelling of Greek myths an analogy for her vision of a refreshed matriarchal psyche - a position of equal significance to manifestations and deterritorialization of the body by Austria’s feminist artists?